 Take a step back and look at your life.
 Can you put in mega hours?
 Maybe you'll be 45 when you graduate, but you're a divorcee and your kids are grown so you can dedicate your life to the firm.
 If so, let your circumstances be known.

 Remember that prospective employers can't ask about your home life, but you're always free to volunteer the information.

 Older workers are often more set in their ways, so employers sometimes fear that they can't be molded or trained as easily.
 Some older employees also find it awkward to accept assignments or direction from younger supervisors.

-Is this you?
-Age really is just a number.
-If you embrace every newfangled gadget your kids bring home, if you listen intently when your 30-year-old neighbor tries to explain something to you about which he knows a great deal and you know nothing, find a way to get this trait across to prospective employers.
-Otherwise, you might want to stay in your current profession, because there's a strong chance that the lawyer you'll be reporting will be at least a few years younger than you are.
+Otherwise, you might want to stay in your current profession, because there's a strong chance that the lawyer you'll be reporting to will be at least a few years younger than you are.

 Know That You're Not Alone

 The Law School Admissions Council has estimated that approximately 30% of law school students have not tossed their four-year-degree caps into the air and proceeded directly to law school.
 They've taken at least a few years to think about it.